bsprungkeyser/bsprungkeyser.github.io/index.md

 **I am on the job market during the 2023-2024 academic year.** (JMP to be posted soon!)

-I received a PhD in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.
+I received a Ph.D. in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.

 ## Publications
 {%- assign publications = site.data.publications -%}